TICOM: OKW/Chi (High Command)

 The Allied supposition that the Supreme Command of the German Armed Forces, the Oberkommando der Wehrmacht Chiffrierabteilung (abbreviated OKW/Chi) was the German equivalent of Bletchley Park, was found to be incorrect.
-Despite it being the top SIGINT agency in the German military, it did not set policy and did not co-ordinate or direct the signal intelligence work of the different services.
+Despite it being the top SIGINT agency in the German military, it did not set policy.
+It did not co-ordinate or direct the signal intelligence work of the different services.
 It concentrated instead on employing the best cryptanalysts to design Germany's own secure communications systems, and to assist the individual services organisations.
 These were: